DerekXu0518/Mybots/README.md

 ## In the end

-Although I personally think this class is still quite immature and needs a lot of improvements, I still wish this class can continue to give students from different background (not only CS) a chance to look at this brand new field of study that I believe worth knowing for all kinds of insiprations.
+Although I personally think this class is still quite immature and needs a lot of improvements, I still wish this class can continue to give students from different background (not only CS) a chance to look at this brand-new field of study that I believe worth knowing for all kinds of insiprations.